solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 time of unrelated financial market's volatility, which entices well-capitalized usage demand in DeFi activities on chain.

-This rate-limiting gets enforced only when the cluster deemed to be congested.
-Also, those increased `cu_price`s will be decreased exponentially as soon as its address-specific CUs remain to be unchanged due to the temporal stalemate of relevant transaction processing.
+This rate-limiting gets enforced only when the cluster deemed to be congested, meaning no idling block space when not congested.
+Also, those increased `base_cu_price`s will be decreased exponentially as soon as its address-specific CUs remain to be unchanged due to the temporal stalemate of relevant transaction processing.
+Collectively, each addresses get equal amount of opportunity to execute transactions in round-robin fashion, assuming no priority-fee premium is paid to interrupt the orderly processing.

 On top of the direct appreciation of fairness, this proposal also obsoletes both the existing block-wide CU limit and the account-write CU limit to